© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Rock cut houses N of Castle Boulevard is a scheduled monument protected by Historic England under reference 1006375.
 View the official record →

-Rock cut houses N of Castle Boulevard is a group of dwellings excavated into the sandstone bedrock north of Nottingham Castle.
+Rock cut houses north of Castle Boulevard is a group of dwellings hewn from the sandstone bedrock in Nottingham, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006375.

 Rock cut houses N of Castle Boulevard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006375.